Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-serializable-types.md

 #### Recursive Nested Serialization

-`BitSerializer` implements `void Serialize<T>(ref T value) where T : INetSerializable` method which allows for recursive nested serialization.
+`BitSerializer` implements `void Serialize<T>(ref T value) where T : INetworkSerializable` method which allows for recursive nested serialization.

 Let's have a look at the example below: